Enterprise

 To manage v0 seats and grant access in your Vercel account, follow these steps.

-2. Click your team name in the top-left corner.
+- Select your team in the top-left corner.

 You can grant access to team members via an invite by clicking the three dots to the right of their role.